 In November 1944, the Nazi occupation of Albania ended.

 Over the following decades, Enver Hoxha and his communist comrades went on to establish one of the most horrific dictatorships in post-war Europe.
-Any resistance was brutally quenched, human rights replaced by torture, abuse, and murder.
-Those who were deemed “enemies of the state” either slaved away in the labour camps and mines or carved out a miserable existence in the darkness of a cell.
+Any resistance was brutally quenched, human rights replaced by torture and murder.
+Those who were deemed “enemies of the state” slaved away in labour camps or carved out a miserable existence in the darkness of a cell.

 At the same time, the country was transformed into a fortress.
-A fortress no one should be able to enter nor leave.
-Isolated from the world, fear and paranoia reigned within the hearts of the Albanian people.
+A fortress no one should be able to enter or leave.
+Isolated from the world, fear and paranoia reigned within the hearts of the Albanian people for forty-six gruelling years.

-Since then, Albania has opened its borders and welcomed the world it was so long apart of.
+Today, freedom has returned and Albania has opened her borders to a world she was so long apart of.

-However, in order to understand this incredibly fascinating country, visitors will have to look back and confront its most tragic chapter.
+Still, to truly grasp this fascinating nation you will have to confront her most tragic chapter.

 Bunk'Art 1 (Tirana)